tibor-mirnic/goto-angular/src/app/modules/README.md

-## Modules
+## Feature Modules

-All of the modules are located in `src/app/modules` folder.
+All of the feature modules are located in `src/app/modules` folder.

 Components, services, directives, etc that belong to a module should have a prefix, for example component in `feature-module` has `fm` prefix.